harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Alternatively, they could ask for too many satoshis, driving potential spenders away.

-To minimize problems, you applications may want to collect data from at least two separate sources and compare them to see how much they differ.
+To minimize problems, your applications may want to collect data from at least two separate sources and compare them to see how much they differ.
 If the difference is substantial, your applications can enter a safe mode until a human is able to evaluate the situation.